 Ready.
 Set.
 Open!

-Pink Palace Mansion is now open!
+Pink Palace Mansion is better than ever!

 The Clyde Parke Miniature Circus exhibit resides on the second story of the Mansion which has not been open to the public since 1978.